The 2019 Legislative Session begins on January 14, 2019.

-- State Penny for School Infrastructure Extension: RSAI calls on the Iowa Legislature to extend or repeal the sunset of the state penny for school infrastructure.
-Since voters in Iowa’s 99 counties approved the sales tax for public schools, any change in use of the revenue in the extension should be dedicated to educational purposes only.
-Click here to download.
+1. State Penny for School Infrastructure Extension: The Iowa Legislature should extend or repeal the sunset of the state penny for school infrastructure.
+Since voters in Iowa’s 99 counties approved the sales tax for public schools, any change in use of the revenue should be dedicated to educational purposes.

-- State Supplemental Assistance: Formula funding is especially critical to students in rural Iowa due to transportation costs, economies of scale, unique needs of students, mandates and compliance, the need for quality AEA services, and the ability to attract and retain staff in rural Iowa.
+4. State Supplemental Assistance: Formula funding is especially critical to students in rural Iowa due to transportation costs, economies of scale, unique needs of students, mandates and compliance, the need for quality AEA services, and the ability to attract and retain staff.
 The sustainability of a quality education in rural schools depends on the return of education as the state’s top priority with an investment of meaningful new resources to improve opportunities for students.
-The resurrection of this priority will take several years of significant investment making sure that new mandates are funded outside of the formula and not instead of it.
-Click here to download.

-- Quality Preschool: RSAI supports full funding of quality preschool.
-Due to changing demographics in rural Iowa, significant transportation costs, and lack of quality day care access, quality preschool should be fully funded.
-Preschool students should be included in the regular student count at 1.0 per pupil cost.
-Click here to download.
+8. Quality Preschool: RSAI supports full funding of quality preschool.
+Due to changing demographics in rural Iowa, significant transportation costs, and lack of quality day care access, preschool should be fully funded at the regular student count at 1.0 per pupil cost.

 9. Funding Equity for At-risk Students: Resources for serving at-risk students should be based on need, such as the percentage of students eligible for Free and Reduced Price Lunch, in addition to enrollment of the district.
 The current disparity in dropout prevention capacity ceiling, with some districts held to 2.5% and others allowed to access up to 5% of regular program district cost is unfair, arbitrary, and based on old history no longer relevant to supporting student needs.